snow884/blue_wallet_client/README.md

 # Blue Wallet API Client
 Bitcoin lightning wallet for python.
-A Python client for the API of non-custodial Bitcoin Lightning wallet called Blue Wallet.
+A Python client for the API of custodial Bitcoin Lightning wallet called Blue Wallet.

 ## Intro